Get a free, no obligation personal loan quote with rates as low as 9.90%

 How To Use An RRSP To Avoid Capital Gains Tax In Canada

-A Registered Retirement Saving Plan is similar to a TFSA, any money you earn from buying and selling investments held within your RRSP account won’t be taxed.
+A Registered Retirement Saving Plan (RRSP) is similar to a TFSA, in that any money you earn from buying and selling investments held within your RRSP account won’t be taxed.
 But, when you withdraw from your RRSP once you retire, that money will be taxed.
 The tax rate depends on your income.
-Usually, consumers wait until they are in the lowest tax bracket to withdraw from their RRSP so they pay the lowest amount of taxes.
+Usually, consumers wait until they are in the lowest tax bracket to withdraw from their RRSPs.
+That way they pay the lowest amount of taxes.

 Carry Your Losses Over To The Next Year